mguthart/maas-docs/src/en/configure.md

 configuration altered to allow MAAS to enlist and control nodes automatically.

-Note

-If you don’t let MAAS manage DHCP, then MAAS will not be able to allocate its [*static IP addresses*](cluster-configuration.html#static-ip-address) to Nodes.
+!!!
+Note: If you don’t let MAAS manage DHCP, then MAAS will not be able to allocate its [*static IP addresses*](cluster-configuration.html#static-ip-address) to nodes.

 At the very least the “filename” option should be set to “pxelinux.0”.